PX4/PX4-Devguide/ekf2_log_replay.md

 ### Deployment

-Once you have a real flight log created with the above settings then you can **run** a replay on it by using the following command in the root directory of your PX4 Firmware
+Once you have a real flight log (.px4log) created with the above settings then you can **run** a replay on it by using the following command in the root directory of your PX4 Firmware:

 ```
 make posix_sitl_replay replay logfile=absolute_path_to_log_file/my_log_file.px4log